p33ves/DataSparks-CanadianEconomyAnalysis/README.md

 BIG DATA LAB PROJECT PROPOSAL

 TITLE : Pre and Post Covid-19 analysis of Canadian Economy
-TEAM : Raksha Harish, Vignesh Perumal, Anjali Thomas
+TEAM "DataSparks" : Raksha Harish, Vignesh Perumal, Anjali Thomas

 Description :
 In this project we aim to perform a comparative study of economic activity in Canada pre and post-covid19.
 We would be looking towards www150.statcan.gc.ca for our base datasets